olpeh/olpeh.github.io/_drafts/react-suspense.md

 }
 ```

-This may look a bit uggly, and in fact, I could just have everything wrapped in a single `<Suspense>` component.
+The way I wrote it initially was quite ugly, because I thought I had to wrap every component with Suspense.
+Later on, I read some of the documentation and realized, it's possible to wrap multiple components inside a single `<Suspense>` component.

 ## Results